Computation of Standardized Residuals for MARSS Models: Harvey et al. 1998 algorithm for the conditional residuals

-Bolded terms are the same as in Equation \ref{eqn:residsMARSSHarvey}.
+$\yy_t^*$ is the observed data at time $t$ with the $i$-th rows set to 0 if the $i$-th $y$ is missing.
+Bolded terms are the same as in Equation \ref{eq:residsMARSSHarvey} (and are output by \texttt{MARSSkfss()}).
 Unbolded terms are terms used in \citet{Harveyetal1998}.
-The * on $\ZZ_t$ and $\RR_t$, indicates that they are the missing value modified versions discussed in \citet[section 6.4]{ShumwayStoffer2006}: the rows of $\ZZ_t$ corresponding to missing rows of $\yy_t$ are set to zero and the $(i,j)$ and $(j,i)$ terms of $\RR_t$ corresponding the missing rows of $\yy_t$ are set to zero.
-For the latter, this means if the $i$-th row of $\yy_t$ is missing, then then all the $(i,j)$ and $(j,i)$ terms, including $(i,i)$ are set to 0.
-It is assumed that a missing values modified inverse of $\FF_t$ is used; for example 0 on diagonal replaced with 1, inverse taken, and 1 on diagonal replaced back with 0.
+The * on $\ZZ_t$ and $\RR_t$, indicates that they are the missing value modified versions discussed in \citet[section 6.4]{ShumwayStoffer2006} and \citet{Holmes2010}: to construct $\ZZ_t^*$ and $\RR_t^*$, the rows of $\ZZ_t$ corresponding to missing rows of $\yy_t$ are set to zero and the $(i,j)$ and $(j,i)$ terms of $\RR_t$ corresponding the missing rows of $\yy_t$ are set to zero.
+For the latter, this means if the $i$-th row of $\yy_t$ is missing, then then the $i$-th row and column (including the value on the diagonal) in $\RR_t$ are set to 0.
+Notice that $\FF_t$ will have 0's on the diagonal if there are missing values.
+A modified inverse of $\FF_t$ is used: any 0's on the diagonal of $\FF_t$ are replaced with 1, the inverse is taken, and 1s on diagonals is replaced back with 0s.

-The residuals are
+The residuals \citep[eqn 24]{Harveyetal1998} are